Napoleon at Waterloo (board wargame): Reception

 In Issue 2 of the UK magazine Games & Puzzles, (July 1972), game designer Don Turnbull called it "A fine introductory game [...]
 Perhaps the best game for beginners — and cheap too!"
 Several issues later, Turnbull added, "this is perhaps the best 'simple' game of all, with 'clean' play mechanics, a small number of units, straightforward rules and interesting play."
-In the same issue, Turnbull also commented on the more complex Expansion Kit, saying, "Curiously enough, many experienced players prefer the simpler version — for 'cleanliness' of mechanics sake."
+In the same issue, Turnbull also commented on the more complex Expansion Kit, saying that "many experienced players prefer the simpler version — for 'cleanliness' of mechanics sake."

 In a 1976 poll conducted by SPI to determine the most popular board wargames in North America, Napoleon at Waterloo was rated 136th out of 202 games.

 In Issue 3 of the UK wargaming magazine Phoenix, Rob Gibson accused the game of "lack of realism (does not play like the real battle)."
 Gibson made four suggestions for rule changes that he felt would improve the game's historicity.

 In the 1977 book The Comprehensive Guide to Board Wargaming, Nicholas Palmer called the game an "Excellent introductory game [...] exciting, easy to learn, and over in an hour (hence a favourite at one-day conventions.)"
 However, due to its simplicity and its age, Palmer thought that "experienced players will not find it very challenging, and the game techniques are no longer all that good an introduction to recent designs."
 Palmer also reviewed the Expansion Kit, and called it "More to the taste of the hard-core [gamers], but still at the easy end of the scale."
 He concluded that it was a "Good second game for those who started with the basic version."

 Games magazine included Napoleon at War in their "Top 100 Games of 1980", saying, "An ideal introduction to wargaming, Napoleon at Waterloo is one of the most easily learned and played examples of its genre."